markolbert/J4JCommandLine/docs/diagrams.md

 **Parent** child property -- the framework will allow you to bind to **IntValue**.

-### The Parsing Process
+### The Allocating and Parsing Process

 ![Property Binding Process](assets/binding.png)
 *This section pertains to the lower part of the above diagram.*

+What most people think of as "parsing" is, within this library, actually a combination of the **allocating** process and a **conversion/validation/assignment** process.
+Because the latter term is too long I refer to it here as "parsing"...which is admittedly somewhat confusing.
+Sorry about that.

+"Parsing" takes place after allocation.
+Converting, validating and assigning property values to bound properties is inextricably linked to configuration information about what an option should be (e.g., a text value, a double, a binary switch).
+That's what most people think of as the entirety of parsing a command line.

+Allocation doesn't concern itself with any of that detail.
+It focuses on breaking up a command line into pieces, determining which pieces are keys (indicating that an option is being declared) and which are simply text values.

+For more information about this please read [Terminology](terminology.md).

-When the parsing process runs it may or may not succeed and the user may or may not have requested help.
+When the overall parsing process runs it may or may not succeed and the user may or may not have requested help.
 Requesting help is considered a "failure" but it's possible the rest of the parsing process succeeded.
 That means you could continue with the execution of your program after help is requested...but that'd be odd.